Standby power: Policy

 The One Watt Initiative was launched by the IEA in 1999 to ensure through international cooperation that by 2010 all new appliances sold in the world only use one watt in standby mode.
 This would reduce CO2 emissions by 50 million tons in the OECD countries alone by 2010.

-In July 2001 U.S. President George W. Bush signed an Executive Order directing federal agencies to "purchase products that use no more than one watt in their standby power consuming mode".
+In July 2001 U.S. President George W. Bush signed an executive order directing federal agencies to "purchase products that use no more than one watt in their standby power consuming mode".

 In July 2007 California's 2005 appliance standards came into effect, limiting external power supply standby power to 0.5 watts.

-On 6 January 2010 the European Commission (EC) Regulation No 1275/2008 came into force.
-The regulations mandate that from 6 January 2010 "off mode" and standby power for electrical and electronic household and office equipment shall not exceed 1W, "standby plus" power (providing information or status display in addition to possible reactivation function) shall not exceed 2W.
-Equipment must where appropriate provide off mode and/or standby mode when the equipment is connected to the mains power source.
+On 6 January 2010, the European Commission (EC) Regulation No 1275/2008 came into force.
+The regulations mandate that from 6 January 2010, "off mode" and standby power for electrical and electronic household and office equipment shall not exceed 1W, and "standby plus" power (providing information or status display in addition to possible reactivation function) shall not exceed 2W.
+Equipment must, where appropriate, be provided in off mode or standby mode when the equipment is connected to the primary power source.
 These figures were halved on 6 January 2013.